 This is one example that made the headlines during the 2021 Cheltenham Festival.
 With one horse left remaining and standing to win £511,225, the bookmaker offered a sizable cash out figure of £275,000.
 The reason the amount was this high, with a 9/2 shot left outstanding, was that the odds on Envoi Allen has been slashed to 1/2 by this point.
 This had a huge impact on the cashout price as rather than relying on something still quite unlikely, the punter only had a strong favourite to come in.

 In this case, calculating a ‘fair’ cash out value would follow the usual process but you are just taking the ‘current’ odds rather than the in-play odds.
 Here there was just one horse left so the calculation would be £511,225 ÷ 1.5, totalling £340k.
 Now, this is distinctly higher than what the punter was actually offered but the bookmaker did not need to be overly generous in this instance.
-An offer of £275k was still a life-changing amount and tempting enough without it needing to be larger.
+An offer of £275k was still a huge amount and tempting enough without it needing to be larger.

 The punter ended up hedging his bets and accepting a partial cash out, which combined with his other bets on the race, meant receiving £250k if Envoi lost and £300k if Envoi succeeded.
 It proved a wise decision too as the odds-on favourite didn’t even make it to the end of the race after suffering a fall.